Digital Piano Expert

 Image via Unsplash

-Did you think you would start to learn how to read sheet music by just reading this article/post?
-It really is that easy.
 Once you grasp the concept of where the notes are on the staff, a little practice will lock them in.
 Just as music is full of patterns, you begin to see the patterns on the page.
-Before you know it, learn how to read sheet music becomes notes memorized.
+Before you know it, learning how to read sheet music becomes notes memorized.

 But, we get ahead of ourselves.
 For now, we have established that sheet music is a fantastically efficient means of recording a composer’s full ideas for a piece of music so that another musician can reproduce that piece with all of the composer’s intent.
-We explored how this modern form of musical notation flourished in the wake of the Gutenberg press, with the advent of ways to inexpensively print and disseminate compositions.

 Image via Pexels

-This meant classical composers could share their works widely with their contemporaries.
-It also benefitted us, in that we can read that sheet music and hear those works with nearly the same detail audiences would have several hundred centuries ago.
 We looked at ten reasons knowing how to read sheet music makes you a better musician.
-Then we finished with a first lesson in understanding how sheet music records notes.
+Then we finished with a first lesson on understanding how sheet music records notes.

-The best part is that learning how to read sheet music can be done very efficiently online.
+The best part is that you can learn how to read sheet music very efficiently online.
 There are plenty of resources, from written lessons to diagrams and videos to communities of peers and teachers eager to help.
-If you are already a musician, there many of these resources are tuned to your specific instrument.

 Recent Posts